ropensci/qualtRics/README.md

 2. `getSurvey()` downloads a survey from Qualtrics and loads it into R.
 3. `readSurvey()` allows you to read CSV files you download manually from Qualtrics.

-It also contains helper functions, including:
+It also contains helper functions:

 1. `qualtrics_api_credentials()` stores your API key and base url in environment variables.
 2. `getSurveyQuestions()` retrieves a data frame containing questions and question IDs for a survey.